Highfield Park is situated on the south eastern side of St Albans in Hertfordshire.

 The Trust permits cycling on a permissive basis, throughout the Park, using the tarmaced paths.
-There are cycle racks at YMCA St Albans Community Gym.
+There are cycle racks at the Highfield Park Visitor Centre and the YMCA St Albans Community Gym.

 The Alban Way, a trail for cyclists and walkers using a former railway line, runs between Hatfield and St Albans.
 Leave the Alban Way at the Hill End Lane junction and cycle down Hixberry Lane.
 The entrance to the park is on your right.

 Walking your dog